flarun/spiralgen/README.md

-# Spiralgen

-Graphical spiral generator
+# Spiralgen - a graphical spiral generator in your terminal

+Simple tool to generate endless, colorful, resizeable, spirals in your terminal window.

+Contributions are welcome.